Airlines push new booking platform, IT firms wary

 The New Distribution Capability (NDC) standard aims to give consumers the same online experience regardless of how or where they do their travel shopping.

-Members of IATA, the world airline industry organisation, met in Cape Town this week, viewed a demonstration of the new standard and passed a resolution approving it.
+Members of IATA, the world airline industry organization, met in Cape Town this week, viewed a demonstration of the new standard and passed a resolution approving it.

 "Airlines offer a rich customer-centric shopping experience on their own websites and we want travel agents to have similar capabilities," said Eric Leopold, a senior IATA official.